jarun/buku/README.md

       -p N                       show details of bookmark record at DB index N -P                         show all bookmarks along with index from DB -R                         refresh all bookmarks, tags retained
-      -s keyword(s)              search all bookmarks for a (partial) tag or any keyword -S keyword(s)              search all bookmarks for a (partial) tag or all keywords -t N                       use N (> 0) hash iterations to generate key, works with -k, -l
+      -r oldtag [newtag]         replace oldtag with newtag in DB, deletes oldtag if newtag empty -s keyword(s)              search all bookmarks for a (partial) tag or any keyword -S keyword(s)              search all bookmarks for a (partial) tag or all keywords -t N                       use N (> 0) hash iterations to generate key, works with -k, -l